Skip to main content

 Slovak Ukrainian

 In the first year, students also choose, in consultation with their supervisors, three other subjects: one subject from Schedule 2, and two more subjects from Schedules 2-7 with the proviso that, in total, they do not take more than two subjects from Schedule 2 (see below).
-They may not take subjects which they have already studied in a first degree course.
+As a Schedule 2 subject students may choose to write an MSt thesis of 5,000 – 7,000 words on a subject of their choice.
+Students may not take subjects which they have already studied in a first degree course.

 In the second year, students choose two more subjects.
 Students may not repeat subjects which they have taken in the first year, nor take more than one subject from Schedules from which they have already taken two subjects in the first year.
 Students also write an MPhil thesis.